virag-ky/virag-ky/README.md

 # Hey there, I'm Virag!

 I'm a self-taught web developer with a strong passion for coding, mainly using the JavaScript programming language to create applications.
-This year, I'm diving into the Web3 world, exploring blockchain technology, Solidity, and smart contracts, while continuing to improve my JS/React skills through side projects.
+This year, I'm learning about the Web3 world, exploring blockchain technology, Solidity, and smart contracts, while continuing to improve my JS/React skills through side projects.
 In the future, I would like to learn backend programming languages, AI/ML, and mobile development, taking it one step at a time.

-I'm just so excited and passionate, looking forward what the programming world will bring.